ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • hemorrhages or asymptomatic microbleeds (GRE/SWI sequences)

-• evidence of stenoses in typical localizations (distal ICA, M1 ev.
-ACP) + typical collateral network
+• evidence of stenoses in typical locations (distal ICA, M1, or PCA) + a characteristic collateral network

-• imaging of the vessel wall can help in DDx (atherosclerosis, inflammation)
+• vessel wall imaging can help in DDx (from atherosclerosis or inflammation)

 • concentric stenosis